Aviationweb déjà vu Luchtvaart déjà vu aeroplanes photo gallery

 Four hundred LET (Orlican NP Chocen) L-60 Brigadyrs were built and delivered by the Czechoslovak State Aircraft Factory between 1955 and 1960.
 This STOL aircraft was powered by a 160 hp Praga Doris M 208B engine and used extensive for agricultural work.
 Underwing spray bars and/or liquid nozzles at the wingtips and tail were used to dispense the fertilisers or pestcides.
 A substantial part of the Brigadyrs built went for export.
 The largest Brigadyr fleet in Czechoslovakia with more than 60 of these aircraft was owned by Agrolet.

-The 1958-built Orlican NP Chocen L-60 SF Brigadyr OK-MJO was photographed at the airfield of Liberec in the Czech republic.
+The 1958-built Orlican NP Chocen L-60 SF Brigadyr OK-MJO was photographed at the airfield of Liberec in the Czech Republic.
 The cropsprayer was operated by Air Special, one of the successors of Agrolet.
 In 2002, Brigadyr OK-MJO was sold in the US and registered N91GC on 30 January 2003.
+The CofA of the LET L-60 SF Brigadyr N91GC expired on 30 September 2013.

 Copyright © Jack Wolbrink, Emmen, the Netherlands